Brinqa Platform API

 Right pane: Displays the result after you've executed the query.

-For specific examples of how to use the GraphiQL explorer to retrieve different datasets, see the following articles:
+For specific examples of how to use the GraphQL explorer to retrieve different datasets, see the following articles:

 GraphQL is specifically designed for querying less than 5,000 datasets and is not intended for bulk exports or as a bulk API.
 Typical usage should involve queries designed to display between 100 to 200 entries.
 For bulk data exports, please utilize Brinqa Connect.